InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Extended Results And Methodology

 \subsection{Additional Details on FID Calculations}

-Below we provide pseudocode for the normalization scheme used to convert arbitrary elevation values to the 0-255 range required for FID calculation.
+FID calculations use raw elevation values, with images normalized by centering each tile and scaling by the larger of its value range or 255, ensuring that images are not expanded beyond the native precision of the data.
+In Algorithm ~\ref{alg:normalize_uint8}, we provide pseudocode for the normalization scheme used to convert arbitrary elevation values to the 0-255 range required for FID calculation.

-For Perlin blending \cite{10.1145/3571600.3571657}, our algorithm is not identical to the one used in the original source, since the original source targets a different, zero-centered dataset.
-For fair comparison, we adapt the method for our dataset.
-While the original algorithm applies Perlin noise with a static distribution, we utilize an adaptive distribution that is centered around the mean of the surrounding elevation tiles, and scaled by the standard deviation of these tiles.
-We utilize linear interpolation to smoothly interpolate between the distributions of neighboring tiles.
+For Perlin blending \cite{10.1145/3571600.3571657}, our implementation differs from the reference method, which targets a zero-centered dataset.
+To ensure a fair comparison, we adapt the algorithm to our data: rather than applying Perlin noise with a static distribution, we employ an adaptive distribution centered on the mean and scaled by the standard deviation of surrounding elevation tiles (weighted by linear interpolation).
+Figure ~\ref{fig:perlin_blending_samples} provides representative samples.